arcionlabs/arcion-docs/content/docs/source-setup/Postgresql.md

           <your_table_name>:
             allow: ["your_column_name"] #if necessary
             conditions: "your_condition" #if necessary
         ```
+For a detailed explanation of configuration parameters in the filter file, read: [Filter Reference]({{< ref "/docs/references/filter-reference" >}} "Filter Reference")

 ## V. Setup Extractor Configuration

 For real-time replication, you must create a heartbeat table in the source PostgreSQL

-1. Create a heartbeat table in any schema of the database you are going to replicate with the following DDL
+1. Create a heartbeat table in any schema of the database you are going to replicate with the following DDL:
     ```SQL
     CREATE TABLE "<user_database>"."public"."replicate_io_cdc_heartbeat"("timestamp" INT8 NOT NULL, PRIMARY  KEY("timestamp"))
     ```

 2. Grant ```INSERT```, ```UPDATE```, and ```DELETE``` privileges to the user configured for replication

-3. Navigate to the extractor configurations
+3. From `$REPLICANT_HOME`, navigate to the extractor configuration file:
     ```BASH
     vi conf/src/postgresql.yaml
     ```
-4. Under the Realtime Section, make the necessary changes as follows
+4. Under the Realtime Section, make the necessary changes as follows:
      ```YAML
      realtime:
        heartbeat: